nandormatyas/Coursera-python-studies/README.md

 [Python for Everybody Specialization course on Coursera](https://www.coursera.org/specializations/python), accomplished in 2017.

-In the first part learning the basics was written in python2.
+The first part, learning the basics, was written in python2.

 The second part, including